Master's Program FAQ

 How long do I have to complete the program?

-You must complete all course work and your thesis or professional paper/project within six years.
+You must complete all course work and your culminating experience within six years.

 What happens if I do not complete the program in the allotted time period?

-You will need to repeat the courses that are six years old (or older) while completing your thesis or professional paper/project.
+You will be required to repeat the courses that are six years old (or older) to meet university requirements.

 Does the six-year period start at the time I’m admitted into the program?

-No, it begins from the date of your first graduate course taken.
+No, it begins from the date when you take your first graduate course.

 Can I work full-time while going through the program?

-It is possible to work full-time while in the program, however, it is recommended that you work part-time.
+It is possible to work full-time while in the program; however, we recommend that you work only part-time or not at all.
 The programs are rigorous and require preparation time outside of the classroom/internet class.
 It has been our experience that students in the FNP track find it difficult to keep a full-time work schedule once they begin their clinical rotations.
 Students in the NE track also find full-time work challenging while doing their teaching practicum.

 Do I have to attend weekly classes on campus throughout the program?

-No, if you are in the NE track you will meet on campus once at the beginning of the program.
-If you are in the FNP or PNP track you may be required to meet three times a semester during your clinical courses.
-However, the majority of course content for all tracks is taught online.
+No, if you are in the NE track you will meet on campus once at the beginning of the program and at the end of the program for your culminating experience.
+If you are in the FNP, you may be required to meet three times a trimester during your clinical practicum courses.
+However, the majority of course content for all tracks is taught online, asynchronously.

 Are scholarships or financial aid available to students?

-Where can I find information about thesis preparation?
+Where can I find information about culminating experience preparation?